firefoxfoxthrot/developer-web-site/_pages/frost-meeting1-summary.md

 ## ROAST

-Design goal was that it be an extension of FROST
+Design goal was that [ROAST](https://eprint.iacr.org/2022/550.pdf) be an extension of FROST
 - Supposed to provide robustness, so you're guaranteed to get a signature
 - But may not be anyone working on it
 - So not much purpose in writing a standard at the moment